Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awscloudwatch.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "awscloudwatch",
-    "run_type": "exe"
+    "run_type": "exe",
-  },
+  }
-  "steps": [{
+  "steps": [
+    {
       "check_logical_name": "SubmitEvent",
-    "description": "This step attemps to submit a metric using PutMetricData API call.", "required": true,
+      "description": "This step attemps to submit a metric using PutMetricData API call.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "GetEvent",
-    "description": "Using ListMetricsCommand API call, this step attemps to retrieve a list of metrics matching the event submitted in a previous step.", "required": true,
+      "description": "Using ListMetricsCommand API call, this step attemps to retrieve a list of metrics matching the event submitted in a previous step.", },
-    "timeout_secs": 900
-  }]
+  ]
 }
 ```

 Convert your monitor config to a JSON string, get your Metrist API token, and use the curl request below to register your monitor: